-The kBox4 targets many important aspects of elite snowboarders’ strength and conditioning needs and is already used in training by Olympic athletes as well as national snowboarding teams.
+The kBox4 and the kPulley2 target many important aspects of elite snowboarders’ strength and conditioning needs and are already used in training by Olympic athletes as well as national snowboarding teams.

-The possibilities of flywheel training on the kBox highly correlate with the physiological requirements of competitive snowboarding, offering accessible training for eccentric strength, anaerobic capacity and training in sport-specific angles.
+The possibilities of flywheel training on the kBox and the kPulley highly correlate with the physiological requirements of competitive snowboarding, offering accessible training for eccentric strength, anaerobic capacity and training in sport-specific angles.

 When going downhill and making turns, snowboarders have to absorb, hold and push really high loads with their lower body.
 What’s more, the ability to repetitively perform turns at high speeds will directly affect the athlete’s overall performance.
 Thus, having a strong lower body and being able to manage very high loads is key at the top level.

-By using large flywheels (i.e. high inertia) on the kBox, snowboarders can grind through really heavy concentric and eccentric sets with a constant load in a full, or sport-specific limited range of motion, and build strength and muscle mass.
+By using large flywheels (i.e. high inertia) on the kBox and the kPulley, snowboarders can grind through really heavy concentric and eccentric sets with a constant load in a full, or sport-specific limited range of motion, and build strength and muscle mass.

 The ergonomic design of the harness allows athletes to unload their spine in a sport-specific position during squats and also work side to side to mimic the movement and angles of snowboarding.

-The versatility, efficacy and mobility of the kBox are three key reasons why pro snowboarders choose to incorporate kBox and flywheel training into their programming.
+The versatility and efficacy of the kBox and the kPulley are the key reasons why pro snowboarders choose to incorporate flywheel training into their programming.